-Scurich and John state that unlike early models of offending and recividism, they "assume a diverse population of offenders with different propensities of offending" (p.
-166).
+Scurich and John state that unlike early models of offending and recividism, they "assume a diverse population of offenders with different propensities of offending" (p.166).
 Such an assumption would be an improvement over earlier models because it would more accurately reflect the true universe of individuals at risk of reoffending.
-As we explain in Section 5 of this paper, individuals with sexual offense convictions are not monolithic.
-The likelihood of reoffending varies with the offense of conviction, prior offense history, family relationships, and various demographic factors such as age at time of release from custody (R. K. Hanson, 1998).
-As we show below, however, Scurich and John's approach does not seem to work in the way they report that it does.
-In fact, their complex process for estimating recidivism rates that we describe in Figure 1 can be simplified to a single step, which we show in Figure 3.
-Rather than assuming that individuals at risk of recidivating have different propensities for reoffending, at least on paper their model assumes that all 100 offenders in their simulation have the same probability of recidivating ( $P[\text{Recid.}] = \mu/(1 + \mu)$ ).
-Scurich and John use a Poisson distribution, where the parameter ( $\lambda$ ) follows a gamma distribution; this is more commonly known as a gamma-Poisson distribution with parameters ( $\alpha = \mu, \beta$ ).
-As Scurich and John describe it, they "assume that $\lambda$ follows an exponential distribution, which is a special case of a gamma distribution" (p.
-166).
-So, under this assumption, Scurich and John actually use a special case of the gamma-Poisson distribution with parameters ( $\alpha = \mu, \beta = 1$ ), which is analogous to a geometric distribution with parameter ( $p = 1/(1 + \mu)$ ).
+As explained in Section V of this paper, individuals with sex offense convictions are not monolithic.
+The likelihood of reoffending varies with the offense of conviction, prior offense history, family relationships, and various demographic factors such as age at time of release from custody (Hanson 1998).
+As we show below, however, Scurich and John's approach does not seem to work the way they report that it does.
+In fact, their complex process for estimating recidivism rates shown in Figure 1 can be